-October 5th, 2011 is an important day for a lot of people, including the writer of this post, because we have lost a great source inspiration.
-I wasn’t in shock, but I did have trouble believing it for about 10 seconds.
-His business savvy and intelligence made me feel good about technology and gave me something to strive toward in my own way.
+October 5th, 2011 is a date that a lot of people, including the writer of this post, will remember for long after the day - we have lost a great source of inspiration, Steve Jobs.
+Although I wasn't completely shock, I did have trouble believing the news for about 10 seconds.
+His intelligence and business savvy mind set gave me confidence in technology and gave me something to strive toward in my own way.
+The question stands: Will he be cremated and what kind of urn would he want?

-The questions are: Will he be cremated and what kind of urn would he want?
-There comes a time in every person’s life when they have to ask themselves, how will I be memorialized.
-For William Randolph Hurst it’s a huge mausoleum in Colma, CA and for others it’s having their ashes shot into space with a rocket.
+There comes a time in every person’s life when they have to ask themselves, "How will I be memorialized?"
+For William Randolph Hearst it’s a huge mausoleum in Colma, CA. For others it’s having their ashes ascended into space in a rocket.
 I would picture his memorial urn to be something more grounded; something with grace and elegance.
 With cremation in California now over 50%, it’s more than likely that Mr. Jobs will be cremated.

-- I think one of the most appropriate urns that could carry the ashes of one of the most influential people in technology in the last 100 years, is a titanium box.
+I think one of the most appropriate urns that could carry the ashes of one of the most influential people in technology in the last 100 years, is a titanium box.
 It would have a sleek design with round edges and a smooth matte finish.
 With a small logo, picture or symbol that would sit in the bottom corner.

-- Another first thought is that his ashes will be held inside a mac =).
+Another first thought is that his ashes will be held inside a mac =).
 It would be wonderful if he stated that he would like this.
 Although not likely, I think his influence on this world greatly began with the introduction of the original Mac computer.

-- Or perhaps something more traditional like a marble urn.
+Or perhaps something more traditional like a marble urn.
 On that urn could be engraved with the Apple logo (the company was his ship to changing this world).
 Marble has been used for thousands of years in memorials and most of the Greek and Italian sculptures are in marble.

-- Perhaps Mr. Jobs would like a headstone cremation urn.
-This dignified approach allows a person’s remains to be out in a cemetery, enclosed in a granite upright headstone.
+Perhaps Mr. Jobs would like a headstone cremation urn.
+This dignified approach allows a person's remains to be out in a cemetery, enclosed in a granite upright headstone.
 His photo and information about his life can be engraved on the front this headstone.

-Whatever his (or his family’s) choice, I hope that he is memorialized with simplicity, class and the modernism that he is so famous for.
+Whatever his (or his family's) choice, I hope that he is memorialized with the simplicity, class and the modernism that he is so famous for.
 Rest in peace Steve Jobs.

 Well the family said “burial” and “laid to rest” I’d guess he has a lawn crypt or ground/vault grave.